STARS4ALL/TESS-IDA-TOOLS/README.md

 1. Note that the transformation process will take a while (1-2 min per file), since every monthly file is added Solar Altitude, Moon Altitude and Moon Phase.
 However, if you re-run the script again, it will download all the files but will skip the transform part because the software detects no changes in IDA files.

 2. When combining a range of dates, all monthly files metadata should be the same.
-If this not happens, the tool will issue a warning and the ***lastest month*** is used as metadata for the combined ECSV file.
+If this not happens, the tool will issue a warning and the ***latest month*** is used as metadata for the combined ECSV file.
 It is recommended to inspect the IDA files manually to locate the differences and contact us to fix them if possible.

 ### Launching Jupyter